David Quest KC

 Practice Overview

-David is a leading commercial silk, with vast experience of complex, sensitive and high-value litigation and arbitration.
-He practises across the whole range of commercial disputes, with a focus on banking and finance; commercial and financial fraud; investments and joint ventures; international trade; technology and computing (including fintech, blockchain and cryptoassets); insurance and reinsurance; and professional negligence.
+David is joint Head of Chambers at 3VB.
+He is a leading commercial silk, with vast experience of complex, sensitive and high-value litigation and arbitration.
+He practises across the whole range of commercial disputes, with a focus on banking and finance; commercial and financial fraud; investments and joint ventures; international trade; technology and computing (including fintech, blockchain, cryptoassets and artificial intelligence); insurance and reinsurance; and professional negligence.
 He has a large offshore practice, particularly in the Cayman Islands, the British Virgin Islands, the Bahamas, and the United Arab Emirates.
 He is a skilled advocate (in court and arbitration) and a formidable cross-examiner, with a particular facility for handling complex financial and technical material.
+He was appointed a Deputy High Court Judge in 2023.

 Banking & Finance